 A CMS (Content Management System) is critical to your website’s functionality and performance.
 The best and most reliable CMS you can use is definitely WordPress, but there are also other excellent CMSs, such as Drupal and Joomla.
 If you use any of these as your website platform, you’ll do right by your site’s performance.

 However, if you use some other less popular CMS or even something that you built on your own, you risk having a website that is very slow.
 In order to avoid this, make sure you conduct thorough research and choose a CMS that’s reliable and best suits your needs.

-What’s also vital when it comes to your CMS is to regularly check for latest updates.
-Make sure your website’s scripts are up-to-date, since new versions are constantly popping up with the goal of improving websites and making them faster.
+What’s also vital when it comes to your CMS is to regularly check for the latest updates.
+Make sure your website’s scripts are up-to-date since new versions are constantly popping up with the goal of improving websites and making them faster.
 Therefore, upgrade your website’s scripts on a regular basis.
 But always make sure you have your backup files in place first.

 Image compression should be a thoughtful tradeoff between image size and quality.
 For JPGs, a compression of 60-70 percent produces a good balance.
 For retina screens, increase (JPGs) image size by 150-200 percent, compress by 30-40 percent and scale it down again as per required dimensions.